© Subbotina | Dreamstime.com

 2. NAC (N-acetyl L-cysteine)

-Another one of the top home remedies for flu treatment is N-acetyl L-cysteine, which comes from the amino acid L-cysteine.
+Another one of the best home remedies for flu treatment is N-acetyl L-cysteine, which comes from the amino acid L-cysteine.
 You can expect to find it sold under the name “NAC” on the Internet or at your local health food store.

 Interestingly, NAC is most often used in hospitals to treat acetaminophen (Tylenol) poisoning because it binds the poisonous forms of acetaminophen that are formed in the liver.
 It is a powerful antioxidant that helps boosts immunity, reduces respiratory mucus and helps with breathing in various lung conditions.